pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/locks/memory_locks/_index.md

 #### Lock configuration

 Once we have an instance of a lock, we can configure the timeout (in milliseconds) to retry the lock acquisition via the configure() method.
-The default value is 100 (milliseconds), so, in the following example, we are overriding the default with a value of 200 (milliseconds):
+The default timeout is 100 milliseconds.
+In the following example, we override this default by setting the timeout to 200 milliseconds:

 {{< tabsection >}}
   Not available